paul-hammant/tbd/content/game-changers/index.md

 ![](to_tbd3.png)

-Tools for code-reviewers/approvers of proposed contributions to trunk were developed internally in Google in the early 2000's as a command-line tool and part of "Google 3".
+Tools for code-reviewers/approvers of proposed contributions to trunk were developed internally at Google in the early 2000's as a command-line tool and part of "Google 3".
 Things would not land in the shared trunk, until everyone agreed.
 Their culture was that such that reviews were speedy.
 Getting pending commits to the point of rejection or acceptance ("Looks Good To Me" : LGTM) was almost competitive.
-Some new Googlers (Nooglers) would pride themselves about taking on random code-review chores, and being one of a few people that weigh in to the decision moment.
+Some new Googlers (Nooglers) would pride themselves about taking on random code-review chores and being one of a few people that weigh into the decision moment.

 The code review technology marshaled changes for proposed commits to the trunk, and stored them outside the VCS in question (in a database probably).
 To do that the tech would reach into the developer machine and the appropriate moment and make a tar.gz of the changes and the meta-data around them, and pull that back to the central system for global presentation.
 Anyone could review anything.
 A review was just on a commit (not a batch of commits).
-Review was continuous.
+Therefore code review was continuous.

 Reviewers could quickly bring the marshaled change down to their workstation to play with it, or use it as a basis for a counter proposal.
 They could put